निधये सर्वविद्यानां भिषजे भवरोगिणाम् ।

 The fine scholar, Radhakumud Mookerji puts this beautifully:

-What this means is this: in our conception, true education is a living relationship between the Guru, the Shishya, and the subject.
+In our conception, true education is a living relationship between the Guru, the Shishya, and the subject.
 The Guru teaches the Shishya not only the subject on hand but how it integrates with nature.
-In this notion of education, the Shishya belongs to the Guru, he doesn’t belong to a faceless institution.
+In this notion of education, the Shishya belongs to the Guru, he isn't a mere cog or brick in a faceless institution.
 Think about the word “accountability” in this context.
-Ever since English education was introduced, our schools began to teach children by “classes,” and not as unique individuals who had their own specialties of character, temperament, and personality.
+Ever since English education was introduced, our schools began to teach children by grouping them in “classes,” and not as unique individuals who had their own specialties of character, temperament, and personality.

 The Bhriguvalli of the Taittiriya Upanishad offers us an extraordinary insight into the method of teaching adopted by our Rishis.
 The entire Bhriguvalli is in the form of a Q & A between the Shishya and the Guru.
 Bhrigu, the son of Varuna asks the father about the nature of Brahman.
 Varuna asks him to meditate upon it and then return to him with an answer.
 Each time Bhrigu returns with an answer, the Guru indirectly says that that’s only the partial answer and encourages him to meditate further.
 And thus, over the course of five steps, Bhrigu finally arrives at the answer: Ananda (a state of Bliss) is Brahman.
 This is the celebrated Panca Kosa Vidya.